francescacavallo/data_analysis_beginners_course/README.md

 - Lesson 3: Analysing data in python
 - Lesson 4: Visualising data in python
 - Lesson 5: How to structure a data project

----

-## 📂 Course Structure

-Each folder is a **lesson** that includes:
+Each notebook file is a **lesson** that includes:
-- 🧠 `lesson.ipynb`: Code examples explained in plain English
+- 🧠 Code examples explained in plain English
-- 🧪 `challenge.ipynb`: Try it yourself!
+- 🧪 A challenge to try things yourself

 ---